nlotfiy/OSS-paper-scripts/README.md

+# OSS paper code repository

-# Use of Open-source Software Platforms in Mechatronics and Robotics Engineering Education
+Use of Open-source Software Platforms in Mechatronics and Robotics Engineering Education

-This GitHub repository houses the full scripts for the code snippets showcased in this paper.
+This GitHub repository houses the full scripts for the code snippets shown in the paper titled, Use of Open-source Software Platforms in Mechatronics and Robotics Engineering Education.